 This award recognizes a library that has developed an ongoing service, program or procedure of benefit to seniors and/or a design and organization of buildings or facilities that improve access and encourage use by seniors.
 The award will be presented biennially (every two years) when merited.

-Any Canadian public, academic or special library is eligible for this award.
+Any Canadian public, government, postsecondary or special library is eligible for this award.

 - Name of the library.

 - A statement of the service or facility of benefit to the senior population served by the library.

 - Descriptive material such as photographs, promotional or advertising materials used, articles or news items published may be included with the application to indicate the ongoing success of the project.